hilljua/hilljua.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome!"
-subtitle: "I am a postbaccalaureate research fellow studying the brain, behavior, and medicine."
+title: "Welcome!
+I am a postbaccalaureate research fellow studying the brain, behavior, and medicine."
 author_profile: true
 redirect_from:
   - /about/